korinVR/korinVR/README.md

 Hi, I'm Katsuomi Kobayashi, a.k.a.
 Korin (he/him) - a Unity developer and a VR developer working at <a href="https://www.xvi.co.jp/">XVI Inc.</a> I have 5+ years professional experience of VR development for Oculus Quest and HTC Vive.

-I'm a VR enthusiast, therefore my both professional and personal activity is for VR.
+I'm a VR enthusiast, therefore my both professional and personal works are for VR.
 The details are on <a href="https://framesynthesis.jp/about/">my website (in Japanese)</a>.

 ## 📫  Get in touch